folio-org/edge-oai-pmh/README.md

 ### Required Permissions
 Institutional users should be granted the following permissions in order to use this edge API:
 - `oai-pmh.all`
-In case when multi-tenant harvesting is needed, institutional users must have same `username` and granted additional permission:
+In case when multi-tenant harvesting is needed, institutional users within each tenant must have same `username` and granted additional permission:
 - `user-tenants.collection.get`

 ### Configuration